batool-mofeed/Custom-Calendar/README.md

 ## Contact

-If you have any questions or suggestions, feel free to [contact the project maintainer](mailto:batoolalshwiki4555@gmail.com).
+If you have any questions or suggestions, feel free to <a href ="mailto:batoolalshwiki4555@gmail.com">contact the project owner (batoolalshwiki4555@gmail.com)</a>.

 Enjoy using Custom Calendar!